Cruising the Western Carribean from Belize to the Cayman Islands

 After getting our free drink and snack on the bus, we headed back to the boat.
-Returning to the boat, we enjoyed a quick nap before getting dinner at one of the many buffet stations on board.
-That night we also enjoyed a show in the main room and headed to bed early as our day at the next stop, Belize, was to begin early the next day.
+A quick nap was all that was needed before getting dinner at one of the many buffet stations on board.
+That night we enjoyed a show in the main room and headed to bed early as our day at the next stop, Belize, was to begin early the next day.

 Our cave tubing excursion in Belize was booked through the Carnival site well before we arrived on the trip, and were told while preparing to depart that it's one of the more popular trips and does fill up fast.
 We arrived at the Eco Park after a 45-minute drive through the state of Belize’s city and countryside.
 Our belongings were put in lockers; we were given our life vests and headlamps before heading towards the cave.
 Our tubes were given to us as we made our way down cemented steps towards the dark caves.
 Stringed together, we made our way onto the waters of the flowing underground river, bats closely overhead.
 Our tour guide explained the history of the cave and stalagmites as we continued our journey and were able to stop for photos along the way.
 This excursion was much less intensive then I thought it would be.
 They allow for a time of free swim in the cool waters of the underground cave with only the sunshine just peaking through the dense canopy of the trees above.
 To give a small warning, there is a short moment where they turn off all the lights and are very quiet.
 It's pitch black and the sound of the bats fluttering above you are quite clear.

 That night we still had some energy for dining at the on-board restaurant and enjoyed a full meal of steak, pasta, frogs legs and chocolate melt dessert.